studioSTORIAN/raindrops/README.md

 For instance, if you wanted to jump to Juni's second scene, type in "jump juni2".

+### Contributing

+#### StudioSTORIAN:

+If you're on StudioSTORIAN and want to directly push via the repository, give Carlin or Patrick your GitHub username, and we can add you to the contributors.
+If you have questions, ask Patrick or search for help on Google or GitHub's help pages.

+#### Others:

+I don't know how GitHub works, as I've stated before.
+We're not expecting random strangers to see this.

 ###

-If you have any questions, contact me via slack or email me at patrickgan2005@gmail.com.
+If you have any further questions, contact me via slack or email me at patrickgan2005@gmail.com.